 - Residents will receive an electronic evaluation for each block rotation on a monthly basis as well as evaluations from their mentor and the program directors 3-4 times a year

 - Students, other residents as well as nursing staff all participate in the evaluation process as well

 - This approach ensures a thorough and confidential evaluation of each trainee providing feedback and guidance

 - House staff members are also able to give evaluations of the attending and the program in general

 Danbury Hospital has a 24/7 hospitalist service that provides care to the majority of the inpatients on the medical wards.
 The hospitalist service and the residents work closely to form the teaching service.

 Research opportunities are available for our house staff.
-Beginning October 2009 we have created an exciting new research course with the help from the faculty at Yale.
+We have created an exciting new research course with the help from the faculty at Yale.
 In addition, we have recently hired several new faculty to help foster an environment of scholarly activity as mandated by the ACGME.
-This experience will be helpful to those residents seeking a subspecialty fellowship.
+This experience will be helpful to those residents seeking a sub-specialty fellowship.
 The residents will have the opportunity to meet with our faculty to help them design and implement new research projects.

 Recent Institutional Changes

 The following items are new to the medical center during recent years and have provided an enhanced experience for our trainees:

 - New cardiothoracic service and fellowship program and a comprehensive cardiac care program including: